Igor Silva (footballer)

-Igor Silva de Almeida (born 21 August 1996), known as Igor Silva or Igor Carioca, is a Brazilian professional footballer who plays as a right-back for club Lorient.
+Igor Silva de Almeida (born 21 August 1996), known as Igor Silva or Igor Carioca, is a Brazilian professional footballer who plays as a right-back.

 Career

 Comercial-SP

 Born in Rio de Janeiro, Igor began his career in the youth sides of Comercial-SP, as a forward.
 He was promoted to the first team in June 2013, aged 16, and made his senior debut on 31 July of that year, coming on as a late substitute in a 1–1 Copa Paulista home draw against Ferroviária.

 Igor later returned to the under-17 squad, before returning to the first team in April 2014, after their relegation in the 2014 Campeonato Paulista.
 He started to feature regularly during that season's Copa Paulista, being one of the few players kept for the 2015 campaign.

 Igor was mainly a backup option during the 2015 Campeonato Paulista Série A2, as the club suffered another relegation.